mesonbuild/meson/docs/markdown/Reference-manual.md

 overridden by specifying it with the `install_dir` keyword argument.
 All man pages are compressed during installation and installed with a `.gz` suffix.

+The `install_mode` argument can be used to specify the file mode in symbolic format and optionally the owner/uid and group/gid for the installed files.
+An example value could be `['rwxr-sr-x', 'root', 'root']`.
+*(Added 0.47.0)*.

 ### install_subdir()